 Common Types of Workplace Accidents in Elgin

-Workplace injuries and accidents seen by our personal injury lawyers include:
+Workplace injuries and accidents seen by our personal injury law firm include:

-Report the accident to your employer right away, so they can notify their workers’ compensation insurance company.
+Report the accident to your employer immediately.
+They’ll notify their insurance company.

-Get medical treatment for your injury and follow your doctor’s advice.
+Seek medical treatment and follow your doctor’s advice.

-Talk to a personal injury and workers’ comp lawyer to help with your workers’ comp claim and make sure you get the compensation you deserve.
+Consult a personal injury and workers’ comp lawyer to help with your workers’ comp claim to ensure you get the compensation you deserve.

 Contact an Elgin Workers’ Comp Attorney Today

-Call our law firm for a free consultation with an experienced personal injury lawyer.
+Call our law firm for a free consultation today.
+You don’t pay unless we win your case.

 If you suffered injuries in an accident while working on the job, seek damages with the help of an Elgin workers' compensation lawyer.